realpython/python-guide/docs/scenarios/gui.rst

 Camelot
 -------
-`Camelot <http://www.python-camelot.com>`_ provides components for building business applications on top of Python, SQLAlchemy and Qt.
+`Camelot <http://www.python-camelot.com>`_ provides components for building business applications on top of Python, SQLAlchemy, and Qt.
 It is inspired by the Django admin interface.

 You can use Camelot to develop both simple and complex business applications